Skip to main content

 Ginger Cake

-Spiced cake with strong ginger flavor.
-Moist, aromatic, and warming.
-British-influenced dessert with local ginger.
+A moist spiced cake with a strong ginger kick, another British-influenced dessert that leans on local ginger.

 vegetarianContains: glutenContains: eggsContains: dairy